 Process mining is a technique used to discover, analyze and improve business processes using data mining methods.
 Process mining is seen as an objective and data-driven way to evaluate the real state of processes and workflows in an organization.

-Process mining can be seen as the intersection of business process management and data mining.
-In this way, process mining tools interact with business software systems to extract process information, typically in the form of event logs or business objects, for the purpose of process analysis and business process improvement.
+Process mining can be seen as the intersection of business process management and data science.
+Process mining tools interact with business software systems to extract process information, typically in the form of event data or business objects, for the purpose of process discovery and business process improvement.

-Process mining gives visibility to end-to-end processes, thus providing companies with valuable data that can be used to improve business operations and reach better company performance.
-In this way, it is also talked about as an x-ray to the company workflows and processes.
+Process mining gives visibility to end-to-end processes, thus providing companies with valuable data that can be used to improve actual business processes and reach better company performance.
+In this way, it is also talked about as an x-ray to key workflows and business processes.

 Why mine business processes?

-To understand the value of process mining it's good to start with the origins of the solution.
-Process analysis is not a new concept.
-In the past analysis in business processes was conducted based on manual surveys or interviews of key personnel.
+Business process analysis is not a new concept.
+In the past analysis in business processes could be based on time and motion surveys, process mapping or process discovery interviews of key personnel.
 The result of the manual analysis may then have been summarized in business intelligence initiatives, as part of an audit findings or seen as part of a process map visualization.

 While process analysis has become a proven and established part of effective business process management, process mining resolved some of the key limitations of manual analysis:

-- they rely on subjective views of the interviewees or survey analysts,
+- manual process analysis rely on subjective views of the interviewees or survey analysts,

 - they need significant time, cost and team resources needed for conducting analysis,